Fire Damage and Crop Residue Impacts

 Situation Two and Three

 Fires in spring from escaped grass fire and burning barrel.
 Fires burned 13 and 38 acres of soybeans in corn stubble on long-term no-till.
 Insurance companies could not understand how new crop soybeans could be killed by fire.
-Replant is both situations were 4-6 bushels per acre less and were taller and some lodging occurred.
+Replanted areas in both situations yielded 4-6 bushels per acre less, the soybeans were taller, and some lodging occurred.

 Situation Four